shihshen/Monocle/README.md

 Monocle
 ========

-A text analyzing tool which prvoides an chrome offline extension and web-based online service to help you analyze logs/text.
+A text analyzing tool which provides an chrome offline extension and web-based online service to help you analyze logs/text.

  - Here is the [online service].